worktheclock/replit.github.io/tutorials/04-data-science-and-visualisation-with-repl-it.md

 There are many traditions in the Python data science world about how to import libraries.
 Many of the libraries have long names and get imported as easier-to-type shortcuts.
 You'll see that nearly all examples import `pyplot` as the shorter `plt` before using it, as we do above.
 We can then generate a basic line plot by passing two arrays to `plt.plot()` for X and Y values.
 In this example, the first point that we plot is `(1,6)` (the first value from each array).
 We then add all of the plotted points joined into a line graph.

-Repl.it knows that it needs an `X` server to display this plot (triggered when you call `plt.show()`), so after running this code you'll see "Starting X" in the main output console and a new graphical window will appear.
+Replit knows that it needs an `X` server to display this plot (triggered when you call `plt.show()`), so after running this code you'll see "Starting X" in the main output console and a new graphical window will appear.

 ![**Image 1:** *We can plot a basic line plot by passing in the X and Y values*](/images/tutorials/04-data-science/04-01-matplotlib.png)